inria-emeraude/syfala/README.md

 *FAUST Version: 2.39.3*

 ## Getting started
-see documentation in file syfala-getting-started.pdf
+See documentation in file `syfala-getting-started.pdf`

 ### Check Zybo switches and Jumpers
 *Jumper JP5 should be on "JTAG"*